 Kirsten spent 2018 as Senior Director for the Gulf at the National Security Council, leading the development of U.S. policy toward nations of the GCC, Yemen, Egypt, and Jordan.
 Prior to this service at the White House, Kirsten spent a year in the private sector consulting on specialized projects in the national security space.
 Her interagency experience includes five years at the Department of State leading the Middle East and Africa team in the interagency Global Engagement Center.
 Prior to this Kirsten worked with a field team studying foreign populations for US Department of Defense Theater Special Operations Commands.

-Previously, Kirsten led the Middle East and Africa team in the interagency Global Engagement Center, built relationships with military officers and diplomats from the Middle East and South Asia for the Near East Center for Strategic Studies at the National Defense University, which she helped establish.
-Her career began in the non-profit sector at the National Council on US-Arab Relations, and in the private sector working on US-Arab business projects with Arthur Houghton Associates.
+For seven years ending in 2006 Kirsten was responsible for building relationships with military officers and diplomats from the Middle East and South Asia for the Near East Center for Strategic Studies at the National Defense University, after spending a year establishing this Center for the Office of the Secretary of Defense.
+Her career began in the non-profit sector at the National Council on US-Relations, and in the private sector working on US-Arab business projects.